unional/unpartial/README.md

 }
 ```

-Code complete is avaiable as you type:
+Code completion is avaiable as you type:

 ```ts
 const config = unpartial(defaultConfig, { /* code completion here */});